Gargtanisha11/live-chat-app/README.md

 # 16 august -23 august
 - implement the logout button  ✅
+- protected routes ( get the user details)✅
-- get the chat list at the my chats ( create the redux store for storing the chat get the chat ans store it in redux store backend correction ( last message is by sending by the user ) map it at ui  with their link to open their particular chat
+- get the chat list at the my chats ( create the redux store for storing the chat ✅ get the chat ans store it in redux store ✅ backend correction ( last message is by sending by the user )✅ map it at ui  with their link to open their particular chat ✅

 )
-- when user click on a chat card ( fetch the message data and map it with  time stamp
+- when user click on a chat card ( fetch the message data ✅ create redux store for messages and map it with  time stamp
 )